-- i.
+- a.
+Provide written notification to providers of the MCO payment, nonpayment, partial payment or denial determinations.
+These notifications will include: - i.
 A specific explanation of the payment amount or a specific reason for the nonpayment, partial payment or denial; - ii.
 A statement explaining the appeal process and the provider's rights and responsibilities in appealing the MCO's determination by submitting a separate letter or form which: - a) Is clearly marked "appeal"; - b) Contains the provider's name, date of service, date of billing, date of rejection, and reason(s) claim merits reconsideration for each appeal; and - c) Is submitted to the person and/or unit at the MCO that handles Provider Appeals within sixty (60) calendar days of the initial denial or partial payment. - iii.
 The name of the person and/or unit at the MCO to whom provider appeals should be submitted. - iv.
 A statement advising the provider of the provider's right to appeal to the Department, the timeframes for those appeals, and the address to submit the appeals if the MCO fails to respond to the appeal within forty five (45) calendar days or if the provider is not satisfied with the MCO's response to the request.
 Appeals to the Department are submitted to: